maryambothere/Machine-Learning/Project-1_Salary-Prediction/README.md

 ## Project Overview
 This project implements **Simple Linear Regression** to predict employee salaries based on years of experience.
-The goal is to understand the relationship between experience and salary and to practice building and evaluating regression models.

 ## Dataset
 - The dataset contains two columns: